beakerbrowser/beakerbrowser.com/_docs/inside-beaker/other-technologies.md

 Moving past the original Bittorrent design, Elliptic curve cryptography can now generate public keys which are small enough to act as URLs.
 EC key pairs can sign hash identifiers, providing a “pointer” to content which mutates over time, while the main identifier -- a public key -- remains fixed.

-## Dat vs IPFS
+## Why Dat instead of IPFS

 The Bittorrent variants share many features, and at the formation of Beaker, IPFS was the presumptive choice.
 However, differences in design goals made Dat our ultimate choice.

-IPFS exchanges static hash-addressed blobs.
+ - IPFS exchanges static hash-addressed blobs.
 While it does provide “mutable” public-key-addressed blobs, it is not as well-developed as Dat’s auditable archive histories.
 We favored the better mutability featureset of Dat for Beaker.

-IPFS also made a decision to break from the standard URL format, which was incompatible with Beaker’s goals.
+ - IPFS made a decision to break from the standard URL format, which was incompatible with Beaker’s goals.
 We want to use a URL scheme which mirrors the existing HTTP/S format as closely as possible.

 ## Further development